eugenielai/eugenielai.github.io/posts/another_annotated_sop.md

 ## Overall Thought Process

+The grad application as a whole is supposed to show a 3D us to let the committee make a sensible decision.
+If we think backwards, SoP is only included for a reason.
+Like any member of a K-Pop group, it has a unique proposition in the package.

 I wanted to show a 3D me by leveraging the application package with little overlaps between materials.
 But so far, the transcript and CV only put me into numbers and project names.

-There is something missing – without showing my thought process and personality, I’m boring, cold, and flat.
-This gap is where SoP comes in, and it is the only\* opportunity to add that third dimension (and hope it’s attractive enough for <s>a research date</s> an interview).
-We will use sketching as an analogy and go through things that I constantly reminded myself of when thinking about my SoP at a high level.
+So something is missing – without showing my thought process and personality, I’m boring, cold, and flat.
+This gap is where SoP comes in, and it is the only\* opportunity to add that third dimension.
+We will use sketching as an analogy and go through the things that I constantly reminded myself of when thinking about my SoP at a high level.

 \*Note: Letters of recommendation (LoRs) help too, but they are observations of us.
 SoP is the one thing in our full control.

-**Convey the why’s.** Just like all drawings, SoP needs a purpose, a main message that both utilizes the space in the application and fills the gap.
+**Convey the why’s.** Like all drawings, SoP needs a purpose, a main message that both utilizes the space in the application and fills the gap.
 From most of the resources above, the purpose should be conveying the why’s (e.g., why research, why grad school, why this subfield).

-**Find a common thread and tell a story about professional development.** Now I know what to include, but how could I organize my content in a way that shows the reader how I think?
+**Find a common thread and tell a story about professional development.** Now we know what to include, but how could we organize the content in a way that shows the reader how we think?
 We need a skeleton first.
 I could tell my why’s in a plain list.
 But wouldn’t some layered structure to show how my research journey evolved add more character?
-Inevitably, I had to repeat what’s in the CV, but the added value comes from the personality and thought process illustrated through those experiences.
+Inevitably, we have to repeat what’s in the CV, but the added value comes from the personality and thought process illustrated through those experiences.
 The experiences are just a tool at this point, instead of the main focus, so don’t worry about repeating the content.

 **Bring in personality.** Let’s colour the black-and-white skeleton with a personal pallet.
 I tried to make every sentence read like something only I would write.
 Admittedly, bringing in a personal voice while staying professional is a fine line to walk, but it’s possible.
 The annotated SoP is (trying to be) an example.
 So is this post.
 We will talk about a few ways to do that in the detailed comments.

 **Help the reader focus.** We have limited paint.
-So first, be concise, no fluff.
+Be concise and precise.
 Every sentence is an opportunity to draw a line and should together portrait a clean image.

-We don’t want to waste any bits or distract the reader with noise so every word should have its place.
+We don’t want to waste any bits or distract the reader with random, extra lines so every word should have its place.
+I also thought hard about what to leave in and leave out.
+Although I was involved in many things throughout my undergraduate time, I only included experiences that are pertinent to my story.

-Precise
-Second, we don’t want random, extra lines so only include relevant content

 ## Detailed Comments by Section

 There is a lot to unpack.
-We will walk through my thought process at a detailed level, which can also be seen as a concrete embodiment of the high-level takeaways discussed above.
+We will walk through my reasoning for each section at a detailed level, which can also be seen as a concrete embodiment of the high-level takeaways discussed above.

 > Statement of Objectives